Isaiah Burse

 Isaiah Burse (born December 8, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Fresno State Bulldogs and was signed by the Denver Broncos as an undrafted free agent in 2014.

-High school career
+Early life

 From 2007 to 2009, Burse played for Modesto Christian High School in Modesto, California.
 He was the starting varsity quarterback for three seasons, and during his senior year, led the Modesto Christian Crusaders to the small school state championship.
 They defeated Parker, a San Diego high school, 44-40.
 The Crusaders finished the season with a perfect 15-0 record.
 Burse finished the season with 27 passing touchdowns, 26 rushing touchdowns, and was named MaxPreps Small School State Player of the Year.
 He was ranked a two star recruit by ESPN, and committed to play wide receiver at Fresno State.

 College career

 Burse played college football at Fresno State University from 2010 to 2013.
 He finished his career with 210 receptions for 2,503 yards and 15 touchdowns.